 WHITE CLOUD FARM

-Of the hundreds of items produced by White cloud Farm, it is most famous today for the design of a need flapper.
+Of the hundreds of items produced by White cloud Farm, it is most famous today for the design of a naked flapper.
 She’s draped over the bottom of a drinking cup, arms and legs spread wide, her bottom up.
 The cup can’t sit upright because of the rounded bottom, only upside down on the rime.
 If using the cup, you need to finish your drink before setting it down.
 Bottoms up – a double entendre.

 Ask any Depression glass collector, any antiques ceramic, or Art Deco dealer; we’ve all seen her, held her in our hands, and wondered bout her life.
 Here then, for the first time, is the curious story of the most famous unknown pottery company in America and a naked flapper.